rosettatype/design-regression/_posts/2023-11-15-examining-the-research-methods-used-by-legibility-legends-tinker-and-paterson.md

 ## Some implications for designers and researchers

 Tinker and Paterson’s findings on line length are consistent with typographer’s recommendations for good printing practice (e.g. [Bringhurst, 2019](#ref:bringhurst-2019)).
-These recommendations may be based on the research (e.g. [Spencer, 1968](#ref:spencer-1968); [Schriver, 1997](#ref:schriver-1997)) or the “inherited experience of five hundred years of printing history” ([McLean, 1980, p47](#ref:mclean-1980)).
+These recommendations may be based on the research (e.g. [Spencer, 1968](#ref:spencer-1968); [Schriver, 1997](#ref:schriver-1997)) or the “inherited experience of five hundred years of printing history” ([McLean, 1980, p.
+47](#ref:mclean-1980)).
 This agreement suggests that designers should continue observing guidance provided by practitioners unless new research contradicts our current conventions.
 As I mentioned in my [previous article]({% post_url 2021-09-08-line-length-revisited-following-the-research %}), there have been few studies into line length in print following Tinker and Paterson’s work.
 Now seems to be a good time for researchers to conduct new studies.

 <aside id="sn:time-limit">The time limit is varied according to the age of the participants, so that they do not read all of the paragraphs.</aside>

-<aside id="sn:effect-of-practice">The effect of practice would usually result in faster reading of the second form (Form B) which did not happen, perhaps because Form A is a lot easier than Form B. Paterson and Tinker (1929, p121) do acknowledge practice effects, but propose a solution which would be challenging to implement.
+<aside id="sn:effect-of-practice">The effect of practice would usually result in faster reading of the second form (Form B) which did not happen, perhaps because Form A is a lot easier than Form B. Paterson and Tinker (1929, p.
+121) do acknowledge practice effects, but propose a solution which would be challenging to implement.
 “Alternate forms of textual material should be arranged so that the form used for the second trial is sufficiently more difficult to just offset whatever practice effects may be present.”</aside>

 <aside id="sn:problem-with-correction">There is a problem with this particular correction as the control group received Form A in a line length of 80 mm and Form B in a line length of 97 mm (see Group 2 in [Table 1](#tab:one) and [Table 3](#tab:three)).
 This is clearly not a control condition as the line lengths differ, even if only by a small amount.</aside>